burgerbecky/wslwinreg/docs/why_wslwinreg.md

 in a virtual machine that is isolated from the Window host machine to the point that native calls are not possible.
-To solve this issue, a Windows native backend is launched and through a loopback TCP/IP socket communication is established so remote procedure calls can be issued and results returned to ``wslwinreg`` to allow access to the native Windows registry.
+To solve this issue, a Windows native backend is launched and through a loopback TCP/IP socket, communication is established so remote procedure calls can be issued and results returned to ``wslwinreg`` to allow access to the native Windows registry.